jcrespo-oneloop/unified-locations/README.md

-# neo-organization-chart
+# neo-location-tree
-A Neo4j, ElasticSearch and Python location tree chart implementation
+A Neo4j, ElasticSearch and Python location tree implementation